B3ND1X/air-script/README.md

 *UPDATE: Postfix now requires to sign into a gmail account, feel free to make a burner account fot this.
 For help with setting up run ./setup_postfix or use help option.*

+## SUBMIT HANDSHAKES ONLINE

+Please go to https://wpa-sec.stanev.org/ and get a key.
+Once you have obtained your key, place that key into the key.txt file.

 ## DONT WANT TO USE ONLY AIR SCRIPT?